Chicken Vegetable Soup

 A variety of vegetables, such as turnips and potatoes, or greens like spinach can be added to nourish the yin, while adding a lot of celery is good when there is fluid retention and edema.
 Burdock root is also good for purifying the blood.

-In Chinese medicine, blood deficiency is a pattern of symptoms including fatigue, poor sleep or not able to fall asleep once awakened, pale nails, with pale pink coloring on the lower eye lids, low motivation, dry skin and hair, often feels cold, premenstrual cramping, etc.
+In Chinese medicine, blood deficiency is a pattern of symptoms including fatigue, poor sleep or not able to fall asleep once awakened, pale nails, with pale pink coloring on the lower eye lids, low motivation, dry skin and hair, often feels cold, low, depressed moods, premenstrual cramping, etc.

 The chicken and onion have a warming nature, which is balanced by the cool nature of celery.
 Combined they help break up stagnation in the lungs and chest, while the carrots are good for arresting a cough.